garrandall/popular-music-data/tracks/this-song-george-harrison.md

 May end up one more weight to bear

 But this song could well be
-A reason to see - that
+A reason to see that
-Without you there's no point to . . . this song
+Without you there's no point to... this song